 Ron Kittle and his 1983 Rookie Card

 Ron Kittle was a major leaguer from 1982 to 1991, but his rookie season was the best year of his career.
 His power numbers dropped and he batted for a low career average.
-After his rookie year he was not a star player, thus his rookie cards not with much.
+After his rookie year, he was not a star player, thus his rookie cards were not worth much.

 Willie McGee and his 1983 Rookie Cards

 Willie McGee played in the MLB from 1982 to 1991.
 He made the All-Star team four times and even won a National League MVP award.
-Willie came up well short in hall of fame voting, so his rookie cards are not very expensive.
+Willie came up well short in the Hall of Fame voting, so his rookie cards are not very expensive.

 After an incredibly fast start to Dwight Gooden’s career, his success fizzled due to injuries and drug use.
 He played in the major league from 1984 until 2000 and logged 194 wins.
 His cars are not terribly expensive because his career didn’t live up to the early expectations, but they do have some value.